Two branches, two purposes

 The checkpoint cycle

-Here’s the full sequence that runs after every node completes:- Save checkpoint to disk — Write
+Here’s the full sequence that runs after every node completes:- Append checkpoint event — Persist the new checkpoint into durable run state

 - Commit to run branch — Stage all file changes, commit with structured trailers linking to the shadow commit SHA